Public safety

 Police information

-The Royal Canadian Mounted Police (RCMP) is responsible for keeping residents and visiting guests safe, by preserving the peace, upholding the law, and providing our community’s policing service.
+The Royal Canadian Mounted Police (RCMP) is responsible for keeping residents and visiting guests safe by preserving the peace, upholding the law, and providing our community policing services.

 Fire and wildfire information

-The Whistler Fire Rescue Service (WFRS) promotes fire and life safety throughout the resort community and mitigates problems when they occur.
-Find out more about fire prevention and the WFRS.
+The Whistler Fire Rescue Service (WFRS) promotes fire and life safety throughout the resort community and attends emergencies when they occur.
+Find out more about fire prevention and WFRS.

 Evacuating Whistler

-If an emergency is serious enough, you may be asked to leave your home or ordered to travel out of the community completely.
+If an emergency is serious enough you may be asked to leave your home or ordered to evacuate the community.
 Find out everything you need to prepare for and evacuation and leave Whistler safely.

 Earthquakes, floods, and wildfires are just some of the potential hazards in Whistler.
 Find information about how to prepare and respond to hazards that could impact your neighborhood.